Orange-OpenSource/floss-toolbox/README.md

 Toolbox to help developers and open source referents to have cleaner projects in _GitHub_ organizations, and more.

 Toolbox is mainly written in _Shell_ because this language is very efficient for files processing and provides a strong and rich standard API with cool primitives.
+It helps also to call system primitives easily.
 Contains also _Ruby_ scripts. _Ruby_ are shiny gems, I love them. _Python_ is also used.

 # Environment